Trade Gold Trading

-Drawing Fibo Retracement Levels on Upward and Downward Trend
+Drawing Fibonacci Retracement Levels on Upward and Downwards Trend

-The price on a chart does not move up or down in a straight line.
+The price on a chart does not move upward or downwards in a straight line.
 Instead it moves up or down in a zigzag pattern.
-Fib Retracement is the tool used to calculate where the zigzag will stop.
-The pull-back levels are 38.2 %, 50 % and 61.8%.
-These form the points at which the market is likely to make a retracement.
+Fibonacci Retracement is the tool used to calculate where the zigzag will stop.
+The retracement levels are 38.2 %, 50 % and 61.8%.
+These form the points at which the price is likely to make a retracement.

-What's retracement?
-It is a pull-back of the price before the market resumes the original trend/original direction of movement.
+What does retracement mean?
+It is when the price pulls back before the market continues its original trend/direction of movement.

 Example of Zigzag Movement: The Examples below shows price heading upwards in a zigzag pattern.